sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 Some people came up with another fix for this issue with a memory barrier.
-A memory barrier is a type of instruction that can make the compiler and processor enforce the ordering, so that the instructions behind the memory barrier will not be executed before the instructions prior the barrier.
+A memory barrier is a type of instruction that can make the compiler and processor enforce the ordering, so that the instructions on one side of the memory barrier will not be reordered to the other side of the barrier.

 ```Java
 class Foo {